Azure/azure-api-management-devops-resource-kit/src/APIM_ARMTemplate/README.md

 ```

 #### Extractor Arguments

+You have two choices when specifying your settings:
+1. By using a json file with key-values where the keys matches the table below (see examples below).
+You can either
-**Please go to "extractorparameters.json" to specify the parameters to pass in or pass an argument --extractorConfig which points to a file as defined below.**
+    * use the "extractorparameters.json" to specify your settings
+    * or pass an argument --extractorConfig which points to a file of your choice
+2. Pass the arguments on the command line.
+For instance `extract --sourceApimName my-feature-apim --destinationApimName company-stable-apim --resourceGroup my-feature-rg --fileFolder c:\temp\apim-extract --apiName MyFeatureV1Api`.

 | Property              | Required              | Value                                             |
 |-----------------------|-----------------------|---------------------------------------------------|